 I didn’t wan’t to have a dark background as this would have clashed and taken the attention away from the image.
 For further development I have stitched some text on top and placed the whole thing in hot wax as this technique is really effective in bringing out all the detail that is already applied.
 I will use this sample as part of a page that I will base specifically on my father, his life and interests.

 For another sample I was working on, I was intending on using a tea bag part of it.
 I needed any scrap piece of paper to rest my teabag on so I got what was closest to me and placed it on there.
 Unaware, I lifted my tea bag off this paper and saw that it had created a beautiful effect.
 I came to realisation that this paper was fax paper, I think this is create to use as backgrounds and to create pattern and texture.
 Whilst experimenting, my teabag tore apart and I was about to get rid of it but instead I emptied it and dipped half of it in wax.
 I think it looks great but for further development I could try sewing into teabags and also placing pictures and objects inside them.

-With this piece, I had some wrapping paper that I liked the design of so I traced it and sewed into it.
-I thought sewing into it would look great because it is such an intricate, detailed pattern and would look effective if stitched.
+I had some wrapping paper that I liked the design of so I traced it and sewed into it.
+I thought sewing into it would look great because it is such an intricate, detailed pattern and would look amazing if I stitched into it.
 The only issue I had was that the tracing paper between small details kept getting stuck and distracting me.
 There wasn’t much I could do to resolve this, but I managed to get it completed.
-I think something like this on a garment would look really effective.
+I think something like this on a garment would look really nice.
 At the moment, this page in my book looks bare with just this single design on it so I intend on making more samples and including them to complete the page.